bmiguel-teixeira/opentelemetry-collector-contrib/exporter/prometheusremotewriteexporter/README.md

   samples to be sent to the remote write endpoint.
 If the batch size is larger than this value, it will be split into multiple batches.
 - `max_batch_request_parallelism` (default = `5`): Maximum parallelism allowed for a single request bigger than `max_batch_size_bytes`.
-  This configuration is used only when feature gate `exporter.prometheusremotewritexporter.EnableMultipleWorkers` is enabled.

 Example: